 OLE Object fields are commonly used by applications using Access as the back-end database to store files and common document formats.
 It is convenient because Windows handles how the files or documents are opened, modified, and saved via OLE servers.
 However, it is difficult to extract the data from those fields because of the additional OLE information embedded together with your data.

-For example, let’s create a table in Access, and store a simple Excel workbook, both containing the same data.
+For example, let’s create a table in Access, and store a simple Excel workbook, first as an embedded object, and second as an embedded file.
+Our table structure is as follows:

 We create the first record by directly embedding an Excel workbook.